muditha-silva/data-search-api/README.md

 For the demonstration purpose, the microservice ingests a sample dataset to Elasticsearch when the server starts.
 Also, the integration test suite needs to load a test dataset to Elasticsearch.
 Therefore, the Elasticsearch cluster needs to be ready for the microservice.

 A simple Docker compose file ([docker-compose.yaml](docker-compose.yaml)) is provided to start Elasticsearch cluster.
-Future scalability can be achieved by adding new nodes.
+In the future, scalability can be achieved by adding new nodes.

 ```
 version: "3.7"